Yes, it is possible to slow down aging.

 Learn more about telomeres and aging here.

 7. Clearing senescent cells

-Senescent cells are some sort of “zombie” cells given they are damaged cells and normally should die because of this damage, but they stay alive, secreting all kinds of substances that “infect” neighboring cells and lead to more “zombified” senescent cells (R,R).
+Senescent cells are some sort of “zombie” cells, given they are damaged cells and normally should die because of this damage, but they stay alive, secreting all kinds of substances that “infect” neighboring cells and lead to more “zombified” senescent cells (R,R).

-Senescent cells in the skin play a role in wrinkling, senescent cells in the blood vessel walls contribute to atherosclerosis, senescent cells in the cartilage are involved in osteoarthritis (R).
+Senescent cells in the skin play a role in wrinkling, senescent cells in the blood vessel walls contribute to atherosclerosis, and senescent cells in the cartilage are involved in osteoarthritis (R).

 Studies have shown that it is possible to clear or destroy senescent cells in animals.
-For example, small molecules like fisetin or peptides – some of which are found in nature – can eliminate senescent cells, leading to longer lifespans and less aging symptoms and diseases in these animals (R,R).
+For example, small molecules like fisetin or peptides – some of which are found in nature – can eliminate senescent cells, leading to longer lifespans and fewer aging symptoms and diseases in these animals (R,R).